 Today, not much has changed — although the library is now my home office and the potential new reads are business and marketing ebooks.
 I go through the same process: reviewing the designs, scanning other content produced by the author, and reading reviews and recommendations from the experts I admire.
-I don’t download lightly, and I love it when I find gems like these to curl up with.
+I don’t download lightly, and I love it when I find hidden gems to curl up with.

 Ebooks are now something to be coveted.

 As an ebook reader, you can access insights and ideas that, until recently, were often tightly guarded as brand secrets.
-You can learn and grow as a professional by learning from the best — and often simply for the price of your contact information.
+You can learn and grow as a school professional by learning from the best — and often simply for the price of your contact information.
 And you can support and connect with some of the industry influencers you appreciate.

 Writing an ebook can be a seriously strategic content marketing step.
 But it’s also a big commitment.
 And if you’re not sure when to begin, it can seem like an impossible endeavor.
 So we’re here to help get you in the mindset of writing that ebook we know is in you.

-3. Combine blog posts on a topic to create a rich resource.
+2. Combine blog posts on a topic to create a rich resource.
 While I love reading blogs, they’re usually not written in a linear format.
 I often start reading a post on one topic, only to link off to another until I find myself lost in a maze of ideas and information.
 Take the work out of your blog content by turning some of your bigger, more popular topics into ebooks that provide a linear narrative.
 You most likely have the bulk of the content written; now you just need to string it together.